 Firstly, it's important to understand that you should never be tempted to shout at or hit your bunny.
-They don't get this sort of punishment and the stress can make them timid, antisocial or even aggressive towards you.
+They don't get this sort of punishment and the stress can make them timid, or even aggressive.

-The best way to let your bunny know its now allowed to do something is to say their name with a firm NO!
-Then move them over to something you don't mind them chewing and reassure them you like what they are doing with some attention or treats.
+The best way to let your bunny know it's now allowed to do something is to say their name with a firm NO!
+Then move them over to something you don't mind them chewing and reassure them they are being good.

 If this does not work a stronger deterrent can be to keep a water mister to hand and when you catch your bunny chewing or scratching spray a mist of cold water over them.
 Make sure it's clean and never squirt your bunny as the spray can hurt them if it hits them in the face.

-Remember to only do this if you catch your bunny in the act or it will be wasted and, they will not understand why they are being disciplined as they would have forgotten about it.
+Remember to only do this if you catch your bunny in the act or not only will you be wasting your time you bunny will not understand why they are being disciplined as they would have forgotten about it.